fourstix/Elfos-TMS9118-Demos/README.md

 [Make Your Own Demo](docs/MAKEYOUROWN.md)
 ------------------
-Using the program [Convert9918](http://harmlesslion.com/cgi-bin/onesoft.cgi?2) by Tursi at Harmlesslion.com.
-This utility converts a JPeg image file into two raw binary data files which can then be converted into data statements in an 1802 include file which can then be assembled into a program to display the image under the Elf/OS.
+The program [Convert9918](http://harmlesslion.com/cgi-bin/onesoft.cgi?2) by Tursi at Harmlesslion.com converts a jpeg image file into two raw binary data files that can then be converted into data statements in an 1802 include file which can then be assembled into a program to display the image under the Elf/OS.
 A [step by step tutorial](docs/MAKEYOUROWN.md) is available that details how to create your own image demo.

 [Create a Sun Raster Image file](docs/CREATEIMAGE.md)
 ------------------
-Using the program [Convert9918](http://harmlesslion.com/cgi-bin/onesoft.cgi?2) by Tursi at Harmlesslion.com.
-This utility converts a JPeg image file into two raw binary data files which can then be converted into a Sun Raster image file that can be displayed using the *view* utility under the Elf/OS.
+The program [Convert9918](http://harmlesslion.com/cgi-bin/onesoft.cgi?2) by Tursi at Harmlesslion.com converts a jpeg image file into two raw binary data files that can then be converted into a Sun Raster image file that can be displayed using the *view* utility under the Elf/OS.
 A [step by step tutorial](docs/CREATEIMAGE.md) is available that details how to create your own image demo.

 Repository Contents
 -------------------